overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 # Data Management and Storage Setup

-Song, Score and their dependent services (Postgres, Minio, and Kafka) will be set up next.
-These services will manage, track and store all our data on the backend.
+Song, Score and the services they depend on (Postgres, Minio, and Kafka) will be set up next.
+These Overture services will manage, track and store all our data on the backend.

 ## Setting up Object Storage